loi777/dataPack_RemoveOreGeneration_1.21.1/README.md

 Inside json configuration, understand "count" as the max amount of ores in a vein, and "rarity chance" as the probability of spawn (but you cant just put it into 0, you must create a "count" and set it to zero).
 Immersive engineer is quite old, so you'll have to get creative.

+"overworld.json" is set in this datapack, but all that we do is change a single value from true to false, located in "ore_veins_enabled".

 Remember to alter the datapack order if you think it might be overwritten